Dani Figueira

-Daniel "Dani" Alexis Leite Figueira (born 20 July 1998) is a Portuguese professional footballer who plays as a goalkeeper for Primeira Liga club Gil Vicente.
+Daniel "Dani" Alexis Leite Figueira (born 20 July 1998) is a Portuguese professional footballer who plays as a goalkeeper for Armenian Premier League club Noah.

 Club career

 Vitória Guimarães

 Born in Vizela, Braga District, Figueira finished his development at Guimarães-based Vitória S.C. after joining the club's academy at the age of 11.
 He made his LigaPro debut with the reserves on 17 March 2018, in a 1–1 away draw against F.C.
 Famalicão.

 Estoril

 Figueira signed a two-year contract with G.D.
 Estoril Praia also of the second division on 24 June 2019.
 He played 27 matches in the 2020–21 season, helping his team return to the Primeira Liga as champions and being voted the competition's best player in his position in the process.

 On 8 August 2021, Figueira appeared in his first game in the Portuguese top flight, a 2–0 away win over F.C.
 Arouca.
 First-choice initially, he was overtaken by Brazilian Marcelo Carné in the 2023–24 campaign.

 On 31 August 2024, Figueira was loaned to second-tier side Leixões S.C. until June 2025.